laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Determining the "drag factor" of the flywheel

-From theory, the dragfactor can be calculated through formula 7.2 [[1]](#1):
+As the left-hand of the equation only contains constants and the dragfactor, this means that the dragfactor can be determined through linear regression (see [[5]](#5) and [[6]](#6)) for the collection of datapoints where x is the time since the start of the recovery phase and y is the currentDt.
+The dragfactor then can be determined through the slope of the resulting function.
+As linear regression algorithm, OLS was chosen as it delivered decent results in the tests, it has a O(1) complexity and can be easily implemented to work on continous datastreams (see [these considerations](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#improvements-based-on-the-first-side-by-side-dragfactor-test)).

+In the recovery phase, the only force exerted on the flywheel is the (air-/water-/magnetic-)resistance.
+Thus we can calculate the Drag factor of the Flywheel based on the deceleration through the entire recovery phase through formula 7.2 [[1]](#1):

 > k = -I \* &Delta;(1/&omega;) / &Delta;t

+However, our testing has shown this approach is too volatile to be useful (see [these test results](https://github.com/JaapvanEkris/openrowingmonitor/blob/docs/Engine_Validation.md#validation-of-the-drag-factor-calculation)).
+In essence, this formula isn't robust due to the effects of small variation in *currentDT* upon both *t* and ;&omega;.
+Even when &Delta;t is chosen to span the entire recovery phase, small deviations in *currentDt* result in volaility of the measured drag factor, which results in an unstable drag factor.
+To make this calculation more robust, we need to take a more fundamental.

-Such a more fundamental approach is found in the method used by [[7]](#7), where the dragfactor is determined through the slope of the relation between inverse of the angular velocity and time.
+Such a more fundamental approach is found in the method used by [[7]](#7), where the dragfactor is determined through the slope of the relation between inverse of the angular velocity &omega; and time.
 This depends on a different perspective on formula 7.2 [[1]](#1), which states:

 > k = I \* &Delta;(1/&omega;) / &Delta;t